PINTO0309/onnx2tf/docs/fb_refactor7_improvements.md

 The focused characterization gate passes
 `375 passed, 1 xfailed in 18.42s`; the sole strict xfail is the selected direct assignment.

+The sole direct call now retains its unchanged dictionary as `_layout_opt_ndhwc_concat_stats`, without changing the independent layout-recovery occurrence.
+The focused implementation gate passes `376 passed in 18.50s`, the branch-changed broad suite passes `1551 passed in 28.84s`, and targeted static validation passes.

+The next unit should audit the sole direct indexed strided-Slice pre-Concat result and its independent layout-recovery occurrence, including schema, cleanup semantics, graph-index/layout routing, and NDHWC/split-mixed boundaries.
 Mean/attention tuples and the preceding BatchMatMul results must remain observation-only and policy guarded.
 The retained `_terminal_normalization_pad_stats` also remains observation-only because it